joshwlivingston/advanced-r/README.md

 print(obj_addr(d))
 ```

-    [1] "0x7fd1d5510e58"
+    [1] "0x7fe60f7aa658"

 <br>

-#### 2. The following code accesses the mean function in multiple ways.
-Do they all point to the same underlying function object?
+<em>2.
+The following code accesses the mean function in multiple ways.
+Do they all point to the same underlying function object?</em>

 All accessors to the `mean()` function point to the same object in
 memory.